Francesco Vaccaro (footballer)

-Francesco Vaccaro (born 26 March 1999) is an Italian professional footballer who plays as a left back for Serie D club Avezzano.
+Francesco Vaccaro (born 1 April 1999) is an Italian professional footballer who plays as a left back for Serie D club Acireale.

 Club career

 Vaccaro started his career in Virtus Lanciano academy and Bari between 2016 and 2017.
 He made his professional debut for Serie D club Potenza on 2017–18 season.

 On 9 August 2019, he joined to Palermo.

 On 1 September 2021, Vaccaro signed for Mantova.

 Since 9 September 2022 he is a player of Avezzano, Serie D club.